Melt In Your Mouth Biscuits Using Biscuit Mix THM S with a new FP option, always Low Carb.

 - These biscuits have a light, tender, texture with a real biscuit feel to the outside, which I love, but these low carb flours are drier and heavier so they need more liquids to have a good texture.
 The additional liquids (as well as other factors, probably) will cause them to spread and not take the shape of a regular biscuit unless they are confined.

 - You can drop this biscuit dough into a nice HOT, greased, 6 inch skillet (4 to a skillet as shown in picture below) and they will crowd together and rise somewhat, but if you try to cook more than 4 in this space they will occasionally run together too much and just become one big 6 inch biscuit.
-If you don’t happen to have a 6-inch skillet (I inherited mine) then you can use any nonstick, well greased, oven proof skillet that’s large enough by using a technique I came up with just for this purpose.
+If you don’t happen to have a 6-inch skillet (I inherited mine but they fan be purchased) then you can use any nonstick, well greased, ovenproof skillet that’s large enough by using a technique I came up with just for this purpose.
 It requires 6 (for a batch this size) large mouth canning rings.
 The biscuits in the two top photos were made that way.

 - But what if you don’t really feel a strong, cultural need to have crusty, skillet baked biscuits and you just want something that tastes as close as you can get to a real biscuit?
 Just make them in a greased muffin pan; they will still be good!